Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    This will create the base groups and folder for the application.

-2. (Pnp ONLY) This step is only required if using the Policy and Procedure Content Accelerator solution:
+2. (PnP ONLY) This step is only required if using the Policy and Procedure Content Accelerator solution:

    Create Policy and Procedure specific groups and folders: